Ladhi-Kahlon/555IntermediateModernWeb/Labs/Ch03-HTML5/basics/README.md

     * Comment out this line by clicking anywhere on that line, and using the VSCode keyboard shortcut of control+/  (forward slash)

-1. Copy the following line (highlight, then control-c), and then paste it after the line you just commented out. (control-c):
+1. Copy the following line, and then paste it after the line you just commented out.
     ```html
     <meta charset="ISO-8859-1">
     ```